MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 **For single app Kiosk**

-In Windows Configuration Designer, you&#39;ll need to fill out the AssignedAccess/AssignedAccessSettings section with the account and app AUMID you want to use.
+In Windows Configuration Designer, you'll need to fill out the AssignedAccess/AssignedAccessSettings section with the account and app AUMID you want to use.
 You can use [the AUMIDs of in-box HoloLens apps](hololens-kiosk-reference.md#hololens-aumids).

 For example a local account named &quot;LocalAccount&quot; using the Settings app would have the following entry: